dantee-e/CleytoCoin/README.md

 - [Testing](#testing)
 - [Contributing](#contributing)

-# CleytoCoin is still under development, so many of the features listed underneath aren't yet functional
+# CleytoCoin is still under development, so some of the features listed underneath aren't yet functional.
+Those are marked with [Under development]

 We appreciate the interest and are working towards making CleytoCoin a functional and reliable cryptocurrency, but currently it's still in it's early development stages.
 Feel free to give suggestions in the meantime of what you'd like to see implemented in our project!

 ## About

 **CleytoCoin** is a cryptocurrency built using the Rust programming language.
-This project aims to create a secure, fast, and decentralized cryptocurrency to facilitate peer-to-peer transactions.
+This project aims to create a decentralized cryptocurrency to facilitate peer-to-peer transactions.

 ## Features